ProgrammingWarmups/www.warmups.dev/warmups/warmup1.md

   - `numbers = [2, 4, 6, 8]` creates a list that contains four numbers in it
   - `s = sum(numbers)` stores the output of `sum` in a new variable called `s`
   - `mean = s / N` divides `s` by `N` and stores the result in a new variable called `mean`
-- Complete the tasks indicated by the `TODO` marker, removing the `TODO` when finished
+- Complete the tasks indicated by the `TODO` marker and remove the `TODO` when finished
 - Questions or comments about this warmup? <a href = "https://github.com/gkapfham/www.warmups.dev/discussions">Join the discussion!</a>

 <hr>